walmon/vue3-autoNumeric/README.md

 ## vue-autoNumeric

-A Vue.js component that wraps the awesome [AutoNumeric](https://github.com/autoNumeric/autoNumeric/) input formatter library
+A Vue.js component that wraps the awesome [AutoNumeric](https://github.com/autoNumeric/autoNumeric/) input formatter library.

+**This fork makes it compatible with Vue 3, given that today the [original repo](https://github.com/autoNumeric/vue-autoNumeric) does not support Vue 3.**

 [![NPM][nodei-image]][nodei-url]
 <br>